 The deadline to apply for this year's tax credit is Dec.
 6. Contributions provide funding for loans for eligible housing projects, and the loans are funded entirely by taxpayer contributions, not state appropriations or other funding sources.

 It's rare for a government fund to accept private donations.
-Lawmakers have called the legislation revolutionary because it brought private investment to bear on an issue that cannot be solved by government.
+Minnesota is one of the first states in the country to begin a program like this one, which is modeled off a North Dakota housing tax credit program.
+Lawmakers have called the legislation revolutionary because it brings private investment to bear on an issue that cannot be solved by government.

-"This is one of the most amazing pieces of legislation we've seen in a long time," said Chris Coleman, president and CEO of Twin Cities Habitat for Humanity.
+"This is one of the most amazing pieces of legislation we've seen in a long time," said Chris Coleman, president and CEO of Twin Cities Habitat for Humanity and former mayor of St. Paul.
 "It's kind of mind-boggling because of the simplicity of it.
 This is a way to do good and help your tax burden as well.
 That's quite a two-fer."

 Affordable housing is as big of an issue in the Twin Cities, where housing and rental costs have increased dramatically in the past decade, as in greater Minnesota, where limited availability of affordable housing is considered a central obstacle to economic development.